exciteabletom/digitalnook.net/INSTALLING.md

 # INSTALLING

-This file serves as a guide and also a personal reference for me when setting up a dev environment.
+## Automatic Install
+If you are on a unix-based system just run `install.sh` from the root directory and the install will be automatically done.

+## Manual Install
-## Requirements for a working install
+### Requirements for a working install
-If you want to install your own instance of this site for some reason, you will have to provide the following things:
   - An empty sqlite3 database with the correct tables
   - python >3.6
   - All the required dependencies
   - A login encryption key
   - A virtual environment (optional)

-## Creating a virtual environment (optional)
-Do <a href='https://docs.python.org/3/library/venv.html'>this</a> before any of the other steps.
+Do <a href='https://docs.python.org/3/library/venv.html'>this</a> before any of the other steps. (if you want a virtualenv)

-## Automatic Install
-If you are on a unix-based system just run `install.sh` from the root directory and the install will be automatically done.

-## Manual Install
 Otherwise:
 - Create the tables with the schemas at `install/create_tables.sql`
 - Install dependencies with pip using `install/requirements.txt`
 - Create a long, randomised, byte string with the name `key` in `loginKey.py`

-## Running a development environment
+## Running a dev server
 If you created a virtualenv: run `source .venv/bin/activate`
 Run `python3 -m flask run` or `python3 app.py`